mikemcbride/website/src/uses.md

 ## Desk Setup

-- I have one 23" HP monitor that work gave us when we went remote.
-It's mounted to the wall with a swivel wall mount I got on Amazon.
-I'm looking to upgrade to a 27" at some point.
+- I have a 32" 4K curved monitor mounted to the wall with a swivel wall mount I got on Amazon.
 - To the left of my monitor, my laptop (currently a 16" M1 Pro MacBook) sits on a [Curve stand by TwelveSouth](https://www.twelvesouth.com/products/curve-for-macbook).
 It frees up desk space and is really minimal.
-- I have some **AudioTechnica over-ear headphones** when I'm in meetings or listening to music.
-The model I have isn't available anymore, but [this model](https://www.audio-technica.com/en-us/headphones/type/over-ear/ath-m40x) looks to be pretty much the same thing.
+- I use a [ZSA Moonlander](https://zsa.io/moonlander) keyboard.
-- I have a [Tonor USB Microphone](https://www.amazon.com/Microphone-TONOR-Podcasting-Compatible-TC30/dp/B08CVP2HXP) for meetings.
-It's pretty affordable and gives better sound quality than the built-in laptop mic, but it's probably not good enough quality for anyone doing podcasting or recording audio tracks.
-If you want a mic for simple stuff like video calls while your laptop is closed, this is pretty decent.
+- I use [HyperX Cloud Alpha](https://smile.amazon.com/gp/product/B074NBSF9N/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8) gaming headphones.
+I'm fully remote and have these on nearly all day, so comfort is super important, and they are ridiculously comfortable.
-- I use a Logitech webcam that work provided.
-Even a cheap webcam has far superior video quality than the built-in camera on the MacBooks.
+- I used to use a standalone USB microphone but it took up a bunch of space on my desk.
+Now I just use the builtin microphone on my headphones, it works well enough for my needs.
-- I use an [Apple Magic Keyboard](https://smile.amazon.com/Apple-Keyboard-Wireless-Rechargable-English/dp/B016QO64FI) and [Apple Magic Trackpad](http://smile.amazon.com/Apple-MJ2R2LL-A-Magic-Trackpad/dp/B016QO5YWC).
-I love the gestures on the MacBook touchpad, so I opted for the Magic Trackpad instead of a Magic Mouse, but I do hear excellent things about the mouse.
+- I use a Logitech C920x webcam.
+Any standalone webcam will be a significant upgrade over the builtin webcam on your laptop.
 - I have [this light](https://www.amazon.com/gp/product/B07YFY7H7J) set up behind my monitor and webcam for better lighting on video calls.
 I built my desk into a shallow closet in my bedroom and the lighting situation is awful.
 If I don't have this turned on during meetings, my face is totally dark.
 I'm considering switching to a nicer ring light because it can be pretty bright sometimes, but it's better than nothing.
 - The desk itself is one that I custom built.
 When we moved in 2020, our master bedroom had a walk-in closet and a smaller closet with sliding doors.
 We didn't need both, and I needed an office, so I ripped out the shelves, painted the interior of the closet, and built a desk that mounts inside the walls.
 I used 2x4's for the frame and made a slab from a few pieces of pine that I then glued up, stained, and sealed.
 It's worked out really well.